gandoulf/enzo-resse/FOW/src/book/Tutorials/First_set_up.md

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/4_PlayGameWithFog.png)

-Now that the FOW is running were gonna add collision to limite the sight of character.
+Now that the FOW is running we're gonna add collision to limit the sight of character.
-Add `FOW_CollisionEntity_BoxComponent` to the four wall in the map
+Add `FOW_CollisionEntity_BoxComponent` to the four walls in the map

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/5_AddCollisionToWall.png)